Welcome to our consultation page about the proposal for Leigh St Thomas to join Vantage Academy Trust.

 Schools must consult “anyone they think will have an interest” before converting to academy status and joining a MAT.

-Why Are We Considering Joining a MAT?
+Why Are We Considering Joining Vantage Academies?

 - Strong collaboration and shared expertise between schools